jschirrmacher/netvis/README.md

 The intermediate `<div>` is needed to position the buttons in the vertical center.

 ## Change log

+### V2.2
+- New feature: Nodes can be deleted if they have the attribute `deleteable`
+- Fixed: Fixed problems with hiding and showing nodes
+- Fixed: when creating new nodes, identify existing nodes case-insensitivly
+- Updated example: command button titles in english, white background for zoom buttons

 ### V2.1
 - New feature: zoom buttons